by Texas Homesteader ~

 And boy oh boy was she ever right!
 These days this is our favorite way to enjoy inexpensive whole chicken.
 Add to that the convenience of throwing the ingredients in the slow cooker in the morning and leaving for work, then walking into the house tired & hungry that evening to the delightful aroma of supper already prepared & ready?
 Well now that’s a winner, folks!

 First I pull out the chicken, rinse it off and set it aside to allow the water to drain off.
 While the chicken is drying I combine my spices in a bowl – paprika, cayenne pepper, cracked black pepper, chili powder, garlic powder, onion powder, thyme, and salt.

 Now that my spice mix is prepared I’m ready to deal with that chicken.
 I trim off excess fat & skin.
 But I’m careful to place the trimmings into a bowl in the fridge for use later.
-I’ll explain why later.
+I’ll explain why in a minute.

 Aaaanyway, after the chicken is fully seasoned I quarter an onion and place it inside the chicken.
-Now I’ll admit sometimes I add the onion and sometimes I skip this step altogether because (say it with me now) “Flexibility is key in the Taylor kitchen!“ The chicken turns out beautifully either way.
+I’ll admit sometimes I add the onion and sometimes I skip this step altogether because (say it with me now) “Flexibility is key in our Homestead kitchen!“ The chicken turns out beautifully either way.
 So if you don’t have an onion handy don’t let that stop you from trying this recipe.